openvinotoolkit/openvino_notebooks/notebooks/240-yolox-object-detection/README.md

 To give a overview of the notebook, the major sections of this notebook are:

 * Adding Google Colab Support
+* Setting up YOLOX model
 * Converting Model to use with OpenVino
-* Inference with YOLOX using OpenVino
+* Openvino Workflow(Test with own Image)
 * Validation on COCO 2017 dataset
+* Performance Testing

 ## Installation Instructions